Skip to Main Content

 Kiva microloan: Best for community support

-Overview: Kiva is an international nonprofit founded in 2005 in San Francisco.
-It’s on a mission to help entrepreneurs who normally don’t have access to loan opportunities.
+Overview: Kiva is an international nonprofit on a mission to help entrepreneurs who normally don’t have access to loan opportunities.
 To serve those entrepreneurs, Kiva offers zero-interest loans for up to $15,000 and a unique crowdfunding model.
+It also requires no credit check, helping people who either have no credit or impaired credit get a business loan.
+Kiva states that 5.1 million people globally have raised over $2 billion on the platform.

 Accion Opportunity Fund business loans: Best for underserved communities

 Overview: Operating as a nonprofit in conjunction with American Express, Accion Opportunity Fund prides itself on creating social equality in the lending space.
-Underserved small business owners can access microloans from $5,000 to $250,000, along with educational resources and mentoring services to help move their companies forward.
-You’ll get a loan term of 12, 24, 36 or 60 months.
+Underserved small business owners can access working capital and equipment loans from $5,000 to $250,000, along with educational resources and mentoring services to move their companies forward.
+You’ll get a loan term between 12 and 60 months.

 What is a startup business loan?